flasgger/flasgger/README.md

     return jsonify(swagger(app))
 ```

-Note that the swagger specification returned by `swagger(app)` is as minimal as it can be.
+Note that the Swagger specification returned by `swagger(app)` is as minimal as it can be.
 It's your job to override and add to the specification as you see fit.
 ```
 @app.route("/spec")
 def spec():